microcks/microcks.io/content/documentation/explanations/service-account.md

 ## Introduction

 Microcks is using [OpenId Connect](https://openid.net/connect/) and [OAuth 2.0 bearer tokens](https://oauth.net/2/bearer-tokens/) to secure its frontend and API access.
-While this is very convenient for interactive users, it may be unpracticable for machine-to-machine authentication when you want to interact with Microcks from a robot, CI/CD pipeline or simple CLI tool.
-For that, we decided to implement the simple [OAuth 2.0 Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/) in addition of other grants.
-This authentication is implemented using *Service Accounts* clients defined into the Realm configuration in Keycloak.
+While this is very convenient for interactive users, it may be impractical for machine-to-machine authentication when you want to interact with Microcks from a robot, CI/CD pipeline or simple CLI tool.
+For that, we decided to implement the simple [OAuth 2.0 Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/) in addition to other grants.
+This authentication is implemented using *Service Accounts* clients defined in the Realm configuration in Keycloak.

-Microcks comes with a default account named `microcks-serviceaccount` that comes with default installation but you are free to create as many account as you may have robots users.
+Microcks comes with a default account named `microcks-serviceaccount` that comes with the default installation, but you are free to create as many accounts as you may have robot users.

 ## Inspecting default Service Account

-Let's start inspecting the properties of the default *Service Account* to check its anatomy 😉 Start connecting as an administrator to the Keycloak instance your Microcks instance is running.
+Let's inspect the properties of the default *Service Account* to check its anatomy 😉 Start connecting as an administrator to the Keycloak instance your Microcks instance is running.

-Just issue the following unauthenticated API call to Microcks to get the Keycloak URL and the name of realm you're using:
+Just issue the following unauthenticated API call to Microcks to get the Keycloak URL and the name of the realm you're using:

 ```sh
   curl https://microcks.example.com/api/keycloak/config -s -k | jq .